aaronp18/discraft-plugin/README.md

 If you do not want a role to be required then simply run `d!config whitelistrolerequired false`

+Members can then use `d!connect` to get the IP needed to connect.
+This can be enabled/disabled with `d!config cangetip <true:false>`.

+The IP they see can be set using `d!config displayip <Server IP + port>`.

 <h6>Running Commands</h6>

 Using `d!run <command`, admins should be able to execute commands from the discord.
 This is still a WIP though